teeso/beaconsync/README.md

 What's this for?
 ---

-Beaconsync is a pattern, and WordPress plugin, associating WordPress content and Bluetooth 4 proximity beacons.
-This enables a growing class of app that use beacons for accurate positioning, while keeping content management for such apps simple, familiar, and webby.
+Beaconsync is a pattern, and WordPress plugin, associating WordPress content and Bluetooth proximity beacons.
+This enables a growing class of app that use beacons for accurate positioning, while keeping content management and server provisioning for such apps simple and familiar (it's just WordPress.)

 The pattern & plugin can be applied in apps that use any beacon spec, incuding AltBeacon, although it was originally designed for use with Apple's iBeacon UUID/major/minor metadata.

 Install the plugin
 ---